 - Wood scraps to create a measuring device

-- Mason’s chisel and hammer (if you need to break bricks)
+- Mason’s chisel and Sledgehammer (if you need to break bricks)

 How to Build Retaining Walls